nachokhan/pstruc/CONTRIBUTING.md

 ### 🤝 Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms SEMI_HERE
+By participating in this project you agree to abide by its terms :

 ## 🛠 Setting Up Your Environment